-When a really bad headache strikes, it’s easy to simply say “I’m having a migraine.”
-However, the truth is that there are many types and causes of head pain (migraines being one of them), so it’s important to understand which type you’re really experiencing so that you can manage your symptoms effectively and find needed relief.
+When a bad headache strikes, it’s easy to say you have a migraine.
+However, the truth is that there are many types and causes of head pain.
+Therefore, it’s important to understand which type you’re really experiencing so that you can manage your symptoms effectively.

 This type of headache actually originates in the neck.
 When you break down the word cervicogenic, that’s exactly what it means: cervico = pertaining to the neck and genic = generated from.
-The upper neck has many tissue types that can generate pain that causes headaches, including the joints between bones, discs, soft tissues, nerve roots, and vertebral arteries.
+The upper neck has many tissue types that can generate pain and cause headache.
+These include the joints between bones, discs, soft tissues, nerve roots, and vertebral arteries.
 Cervicogenic headaches are, more often than not, accompanied by neck pain.
 Neck range of motion may be reduced, and the headache made worse by neck movement.

 Cluster headaches can cause severe, one-sided pain in the head, around the eye, at your temple, and towards the back of the head.
 They usually present with irritated eyes, a runny nose, and drooping of the eyelid.
 Appropriately named, cluster headaches occur with a frequency between 8 episodes daily to every other day.
 Headache clusters can come in cycles and are separated by periods of remission.